oliverLo78/python-newsfeed/README.md

 ![image](https://user-images.githubusercontent.com/109435666/235459474-08145b2f-1840-4713-b6df-1f0be305b853.png)

-Next, navigate to the (https://www.python.org/downloads/)Python download page in your browser and select the download button for the latest version, as the following image show
+Next, navigate to the Python download page in your browser and select the download button for the latest version, as the following image show

 ![Screenshot 2023-05-01 Python download](https://user-images.githubusercontent.com/109435666/235461997-6ebc2427-b4d3-4b71-82e9-42f7035af87f.png)